AliA1997/houser-posting-app/Instructions.md

 - Create a ducks folder within src folder.
     - Create a reducer.js file for reducer
     - Create a store.js file for configuring store
-- Create a routes file.
+- Create a routes file  for routes.
 ## Step 3 Configure your backend.
 - Go to your package.json and setup proxy, and main.
     - main: server/,